hygieia/hygieia/pages/product1/select_dashboard.md

    - Enter the dashboard title.
 The title should have a minimum of 6 characters and should not contain any special characters (for example, !, #, &, _).
    - Enter a business service name.
 This is an optional value.
    - Enter a Business Application Type to support the business function.
 This is an optional value.
+   - **Enable Score** – Check this box to indicate that you want to enable the scoring feature for an existing team dashboard.

+	 Select one of the following radio-buttons to choose how the score appears on the dashboard:

+     - **Display in Header** – Choose this option to display the overall dashboard score at the top of the team dashboard.
+Click on the star rating to view the score details.

+     - **Display in Widget** – Choose this option to display the overall score as a widget on the dashboard.
+Click **View Details** on the widget to see the score details.

+	 For additional details on this feature, see the [Keeping Score for Team Dashboards](keeping_score.md) documentation.

 3. Click **Create**.

-If you have chosen 'Select Widgets' radio button, then the 'Widget Management' screen in invoked.
+If you have chosen **Select Widgets** radio button, then the **Widget Management** screen in invoked.
 In this screen, choose widgets from the list of widgets, and then click **Create**.
 The team dashboard is created.

-If you have chosen 'Select Template' radio button, then the team dashboard is created based on the template you have selected.
+If you have chosen **Select Template** radio button, then the team dashboard is created based on the template you have selected.

 For details on configuring the various widgets on the team dashboard, see [Widget View](widget_view.md) documentation.